Xemin0/MV_Mult_CUDA/README.md

 - Launch the kernel on each stream
 - For each `streams[i]` copy the corresponding (partial) result of $y$ back to CPU

-All tests run on RTX3090 with CUDA10.2.0
+Data Results (CPU time) `.dat` files without `_cpu` or `_gpu` are obtained on RTX3090 with CUDA10.2.0

+The others are obtained on RTX6000 with CUDA10.2.0 (The current results are taken separately.
+They thus may not be comparable)

 ## Folder Structure